m5stack/esp-webrtc-solution/README.md

 ## Introduction

+In this fork, we have adapted this functionality for the AtomS3R + Atomic Echo Base solution.
+If you're interested, please refer to [this tutorial](/solutions/openai_demo/OPENAI_README_EN.md).

 This repository provides everything needed to build a WebRTC application.
 It includes the `esp_webrtc` core code along with its dependent components, such as:
 - **`esp_capture`**: For capturing media data